dmitsh/intel-device-plugins-for-kubernetes/cmd/sgx_plugin/README.md

 #### Deploy the DaemonSet

+There are two alternative ways to deploy SGX device plugin.

-Deploying the plugin involves the deployment of the [SGX DaemonSet YAML](/deployments/sgx_plugin/base/intel-sgx-plugin.yaml) and [node-feature-discovery](/deployments/sgx_nfd/kustomization.yaml) with the necessary configuration.
+The first approach relies on presence of the certificate manager, and involves the deployment of the [SGX DaemonSet YAML](/deployments/sgx_plugin/base/intel-sgx-plugin.yaml) and [node-feature-discovery](/deployments/sgx_nfd/kustomization.yaml) with the necessary configuration.